fluent-wallet/fluent-docs/eSpace/how-to/use-sdk/index.md

 </div>

 :::note
-JS-CONFLUX-SDK uses the [Conflux provider](../../reference/provider-api.md) that developers are already used to, so existing dapps work out of the box with the SDK.
+JS-CONFLUX-SDK uses the [Ethereum provider](../../reference/provider-api.md) that developers are already used to, so existing dapps work out of the box with the SDK.
 :::